 We take pride in open lines of communication with our owners and customers.
-Here is what you had to say for the month of April!
+Here is what you had to say for the month of June!

 We take pride in open lines of communication with our owners and customers.
-Here is what you had to say for the month of March!
+Here is what you had to say for the month of May!